-County of Los Angeles to address quality of life issues in your Community.
+HHIA is the Heights advocate to the County of Los Angeles to address quality of life issues in your Community.
 If you have a problem related to the community, contact us or come to our meetings.
 Each month there is a public comment period to address public issues.
 You can also hear from local law enforcement and government representatives and ask questions of them.

 Browse the important notices to the community below, our menu above or the sidebar to the right.
 Our sidebar contains a Document Categories menu where you can easily find particular types of documents.
 You will also find important links to other offsite resources pertaining to our community.
 We have provided a Contact Us page above where you can contact us by U.S. mail, by filling out and submitting our private contact form, or by submitting a potentially public comment.

 The Hacienda Blvd.
 Palm Trees Community Meeting has been scheduled on Tuesday, February 9 at 6 p.m. at the Hacienda Heights Community Center.

 The Hacienda Heights Library Renovation project schedule has been moved up and thus construction should begin sometime in March.
 Therefore, the HH Library will be relocating temporarily to Steinmetz Park on February 21st.
 Students that currently utilize the library after school and are in need of a place to go to should check with Steinmetz Park.
 They may be able to provide an after school program for these students.